jasongraham/oldblog/_posts/2009-12-14-secure_chromium_setup.markdown

 [Chromium] is the open-source software from which Google's [Chrome] is made.
 Google runs the Chromium project, and the two are for all purposes the same.
 Chromium only lacks the branding.

-We use the [development version of Chromium from the PPA](https://launchpad.net/~chromium-daily/+archive/ppa), which can be installed on Ubuntu Karmic with the following commands.
+We use the [development version of Chromium from the PPA](https://launchpad.net/~chromium-daily/+archive/ppa), which can be installed on Ubuntu Karmic or later with the following commands.

 {% highlight bash %}
 sudo add-apt-reposititory ppa:chromium-daily/ppa